A look at the generalized Darboux transformations for the quasinormal spectra in Schwarzschild black hole perturbation theory: just how general should it be?: Generalized Darboux Transformation

-Now, one seemingly obvious way to try to make (\ref{NGDT}) more effective would be to dispense with the Property 1 altogether.
+One seemingly obvious way to try to make (\ref{NGDT}) more effective would be to dispense with the Property 1 altogether.
 The problem is, what we would end up with will be something that can hardly be called a Darboux transformations anymore.
 And this problem has nothing to do with the semantics, too: all the seemingly miraculous powers of DT hang upon just one reason: {\em its isospectrality}.
-And it is exactly this crucial property that will be utterly destroyed by abandoning the Property 1!
+And it is exactly this crucial property that will be utterly destroyed by abandoning the Property 1 (see, however, the discussion at the end of Sec. \ref{sec:Frequency}).

 Finally, we can try to bypass the property $\lambda = \mu $ in the following way: we define the function $\Psi (x; \mu; \lambda) $ by the relation

 where ${\bf q}=d/dx-\sigma(x;\mu)$, $\psi=\psi(x;\lambda)$, $A(x)$ and $B(x)$ are two as yet undefined functions.
 We require that